 Reactivity with Water Undergoes slow hydrolysis, liberating hydrogen chloride (hydrochloric acid); Reactivity with Common Materials: Decomposes rapidly in the presence of all common metals (with the exception of nickel and lead), liberating heat and hydrogen chloride; Stability During Transport: Stable; Neutralizing Agents for Acids and Caustics: Rinse with sodium bicarbonate or lime solution; Polymerization: Polymerizes with evolution of heat and hydrogen chloride when in contact with all common metals except nickel and lead; Inhibitor of Polymerization: Triethylamine, propylene oxide or sodium carbonate.

 Used as an intermediate and as an irritant gas in chemical warfare.
 In contrast to phenyl halides, benzyl halides are very reactive.
 Benzyl chloride is used in production of benzal chloride, benzyl alcohol, and benzaldehyde.
-Industrial usage includes the manufacture of plastics, dyes, synthetic tannins, perfumes and resins.
+Industrial usage includes the manufacture of benzyl compounds, cosmetics, dyes, plastics, synthetic tannins, perfumes and resins.
 It is used in the manufacture of many pharmaceuticals.
 Suggested uses of benzyl chloride include: the vulcanization of fluororubbers and the benzylation of phenol and its derivatives for the production of possible disinfectants.

 As of October 1996, benzyl chloride was listed for regulation but no

 MCLGs or MCLs have been proposed (U.S. EPA, 1996).

 Reported as an impurity (≤ 0.05 wt %) in 98.5 wt % benzyl mercpatan (Chevron Phillips, April 2005).

 Biological.
 When incubated with raw sewage and raw sewage acclimated with hydrocarbons,